CrispinStichart/LearnPythonTheRightWay/lectures/section 1/Lesson 3 -- Becoming a Programmer.md

 	print("Break out the pantaloons")
 ```

-You can't, don't worry -- that was a trick question.
+If you can't, don't worry -- that was a trick question.
 In this example, these conditions we're checking for are all mutually exclusive.
 There is no temperature that fits into more than one range.
 But let's say we wrote it slightly different....

 ```python
 temperature = int(input("Enter the temperature: "))